 Although the lands cannot be returned to their ancestral owners, the government of Rwanda established the Bye Bye Nyakaku Program in 2009 as a part of the Vision 2020 policy to destroy Batwa tribes’ below living standard shelters and provide them with modern, iron-roofed housing to ensure living standards.
-However, 30% of destroyed shelters’ owners have yet to receive their housing, thus creating a large homeless population.
 Moreover, the general poverty issues have also been considered, by the government adopting the Girinka Program in cooperation with local NGOs and International organizations such as Heifer International Program, Send a Cow and World Vision.
 This policy helps Rwanda’s poorest households to gain self-sufficiency by providing a dairy cow to every family, providing them with a stable income and reducing malnutrition.
 As of now, more than 203,000 families have benefited from this program and more are yet to come.
-Rwanda’s education issues have also been thoroughly reviewed in the 2006 establishment of the new Constitution.
-Historically marginalized communities such as the Batwa are now exempt from all primary and secondary tuition fees.
+Rwanda’s education issues have also been thoroughly reviewed in the 2006 with establishment of the new Constitution.

+The education issue has already been amended by the establishment of Rwanda’s 4th Education Sector Strategic Plan (ESSP 2006-2010) that introduced fee-free schooling for 9 basic years of education (9YBE) and this is increased to 12 basic years of education by the ESSP 2013-2015.
+The government of Rwanda even went as far as to guarantee completely free university education for vulnerable groups in its National Social Protection Strategy.
+Thus, problem lies in the people’s willingness to attend higher education and not their economic status.
 However, most children drop out after elementary education and 77% of the whole Batwa population is illiterate.
-The International Working Group for Indigenous Affairs states that “the government has made great strides in the area of education, but there’s more to be done”.In the 2011 UPR, Malaysia recommended the Republic of Rwanda to intensify measures to improve indigenous populations’ access to education and healthcare, but it is currently inapplicable at the nations current recovering economic status, as even the non-indigenous population suffer from severe poverty and illiteracy issues.

-As such, the Republic of Rwanda encourages all other emerging member states to follow its footsteps toward Vision 2020 Objectives.
+Thus, the real problem lies in the people’s willingness to attend higher education and not their economic status.

+The Republic of Rwanda strongly recommend all other state members to consider an international sensitization program in emerging countries to teach people that education is the path to economic stability and motivate them to learn their way out of poverty.
+Rwanda also encourages the adoption of free education policies in favor of indigenous, historically marginalized and all other poor populations around the world, because we believe education is what leads to further development.